kyhau/aws-tools/README.md

 ---
 ## For running Python scripts

-Most of the Python scripts support multi accounts and regions.
+Most of the Python scripts support processing multiple AWS accounts and regions using `AwsApiHelper` in the common [helper.aws.AwsApiHelper](./_common/helper/aws.py) module.

 Python 3.7 +